-- (a) The Employer will supply suitable rubber gloves and aprons or other protective clothing to employees required by the Employer to wear same. - (b) All uniforms or special articles of wearing apparel prescribed by the Employer and worn by the employees while on duty shall be supplied by the Employer free of costs to the employees. - (c) The Employer will compensate employees at a rate of sixty-five cents (65φ) per workday for Laundry costs.
+The Employer will supply suitable rubber gloves and aprons or other protective clothing to employees required by the Employer to wear same.

+All uniforms or special articles of wearing apparel prescribed by the Employer and worn by the employees while on duty shall be supplied by the Employer free of costs of the employees.

+The Employer will compensate employees at a rate of seventy-five cents (75¢) per work day for laundry costs.